 In general, if a message contains a link or an attachment, be skeptical.
-Get in the habit of typing URLs directly into web browsers rather than clicking on links in emails.
-While links are convenient, they’re also easy to spoof.
-Keep in mind that most organizations such as banks, government institutions, insurance companies, PayPal, eBay, and others will never ask you to update or confirm your information through email.
+Don’t click links; they’re easy to spoof.
+Type URLs directly into web browsers.
+Keep in mind that most large organizations will never ask you to update or confirm your information through email.

-To learn more about fighting spam, give us a call at (973) 882-4644.
+To learn more about protecting your inbox, give us a call at (973) 882-4644.
+We can help!